-If a partition that is not continuous-time contains any of the operators der, delay, spatialDistribution, or event related operators from section 3.7.5 (with exception of noEvent and smooth), or contains a when-clause with a Boolean condition, it is a discretized partition.
-Otherwise, it is a clocked partition.
+If a clocked partition contains no operator der, delay, spatialDistribution, no event related operators from section 3.7.5 (with exception of noEvent and smooth), and no when-clause with a Boolean condition, it is a clocked discrete-time partition.

-[That is, a clocked partition is a standard sampled data system described by difference equations.]
+[That is, the clocked discrete-time partition is a standard sampled data system that is described by difference equations.]

-A discretized partition has to be solved with a solver method of section 16.8.2.
+If a clocked partition is not a clocked discrete-time partition, it is a clocked discretized continuous-time partition.
+Such a partition has to be solved with a solver method of section 16.8.2.
 When previous(x) is used on a continuous-time state variable x, then previous(x) uses the start value of x as value for the first clock tick.

-The use of the operator sample from section 3.7.5 in a discretized partition is problematic.
+The use of the operator sample from section 3.7.5 in a clocked partition is problematic.
 A diagnostic is recommended, especially if the operator is intended to generate events faster than the clock ticks, and otherwise the sampling should ideally be adjusted to the clock ticks.

-[The reason for not disallowing sample in a discretized partition is to make it possible to include any continuous-time Modelica model in a sampled data control system.
+[The reason for not disallowing sample in a clocked partition is to make it possible to include any continuous-time Modelica model in a sampled data control system.
 Note that even if the sampling is slower than the clock ticks (or even the same rate) it still introduces the problem of possibly uneven sampling.]

-In a clocked partition all event generating mechanisms do no longer apply.
+In a clocked discrete-time partition all event generating mechanisms do no longer apply.
 Especially neither relations, nor any of the built-in operators of section 3.7.2 (event triggering mathematical functions) will trigger an event.